JensDeNijs/challenge-workflow/README.md

 ### Guest
-- Can register himself to become a Customer.
+- - [ x ] Can register himself to become a Customer.
 - Can login to become another role (based on credentials)
 - Provide a "forgot my password" functionality